The American Industrial Revolution

 Steel was manufactured by removing carbon from the iron which produced a lighter and more flexible metal.
 They would do this by blasting air into the iron which removed the carbon.
 Steel helped the U.S. become an economic power because it was used in almost every structure in that era.
 Steel became 90% of the U.S.'s production.

 In 1871, 26,000 tons of steel was produced.
-In 1884,
+In 1884, there was 118,000 tons produced.
+Source |

 Buildings were changed and improved during the Industrial Revolution because people started to use steel frames in their buildings.
 People began to use different methods to manufacture steel.